Compare Tree Removal Estimates Now

 3. Storm damaged trees

-Trees can quickly become dangerous after extended period of heavy rain and wind.
+Trees can quickly become dangerous after an extended period of heavy rain and wind.
 Rain softens the ground and wind can shift a tree so it develops a lean.
 When this happens, the tree in time could fall over.

 4. Tall Trees Next to Buildings, Roads, And Powerlines